felangel/bloc/docs/flutterweathertutorial.md

 ## Data Layer

-For this application we'll be hitting the [MetaWeather API](https://www.metaweather.com).
+For this application we'll be hitting the [Open Meteo API](https://open-meteo.com).

 We'll be focusing on two endpoints:

-- `/api/location/search/?query=$city` to get a locationId for a given city name
+- `https://geocoding-api.open-meteo.com/v1/search?name=$city&limit=1` to get a location for a given city name
-- `/api/location/$locationId` to get the weather for a given locationId
+- `https://api.open-meteo.com/v1/forecast?latitude=$latitude&longitude=$longitude&current_weather=true` to get the weather for a given location

-Open [https://www.metaweather.com/api/location/search/?query=london](https://www.metaweather.com/api/location/search/?query=london) in your browser to see the response for the city of London.
-We will use the `woeid` (where-on-earth-id) in the return dictionary to hit the location endpoint.
+Open [https://geocoding-api.open-meteo.com/v1/search?name=chicago&limit=1](https://geocoding-api.open-meteo.com/v1/search?name=chicago&limit=1) in your browser to see the response for the city of Chicago.
+We will use the `latitude` and `longitude` in the response to hit the weather endpoint.

-The `woeid` for London is `44418`.
-Navigate to [https://www.metaweather.com/api/location/44418](https://www.metaweather.com/api/location/44418) in your browser and you'll see the response for weather in London which contains all the data we will need for our app.
+The `latitude`/`longitutde` for Chicago is `41.85003`/`-87.65005`.
+Navigate to [https://api.open-meteo.com/v1/forecast?latitude=43.0389&longitude=-87.90647&current_weather=true](https://api.open-meteo.com/v1/forecast?latitude=43.0389&longitude=-87.90647&current_weather=true) in your browser and you'll see the response for weather in Chicago which contains all the data we will need for our app.

-### MetaWeather API Client
+### OpenMeteo API Client

-> The MetaWeather API Client is independent of our application.
+> The OpenMeteo API Client is independent of our application.
 As a result, we will create it as an internal package (and could even publish it on [pub.dev](https://pub.dev)).
 We can then use the package by adding it to the `pubspec.yaml` for the repository layer, which will handle data requests for our main weather application.

 Create a new directory on the project level called `packages`.
 This directory will store all of our internal packages.

-Within this directory, run the built-in `flutter create` command to create a new package called `meta_weather_api` for our API client.
+Within this directory, run the built-in `flutter create` command to create a new package called `open_meteo_api` for our API client.

 [script](_snippets/flutter_weather_tutorial/data_layer/flutter_create_api_client.sh.md ':include')